 All of the College’s education programs have evolved over years of study and include curriculums that integrate the methodologies of the East and the West for both preventative and curative medicine.
 One of the largest schools of holistic medicine in the country, New York College has one of the largest outpatient teaching clinical facilities where all of our students perform their clinical internship.

 Approved to be called New York College of Health Professions in 2002, the College is located in a 20,000 square foot campus in Syosset, New York, with a teaching site at Bellevue Hospital in New York City.
 The schools continues to be a leader and pioneer in the field of holistic health.

 In 2007, the College received institutional accreditation by the New York State Board of Regents and the Commissioner of Education*.
-The acupuncture and oriental medicine programs received programmatic accreditation by the Accreditation Commission of Acupuncture and Oriental Medicine (ACAOM)** in 2014.
+The acupuncture and herbal medicine programs received programmatic accreditation by the Accreditation Commission of Acupuncture and Herbal Medicine (ACAHM)** in 2014.
 Both accrediting agencies are recognized by the United States Department of Education.

 *New York State Board of Regents, 89 Washing Avenue, Albany, NY 12234

 **ACAHM, 8941 Aztec Drive, Eden Prairie, MN 55347